 Department Chair: Stephanie Good, (505) 828-3355

-The Academy science curriculum is designed to prepare students to be informed citizens in a world dependent on science and technology – Academy graduates are prepared to evaluate facts, ask critical questions, and make wise decisions.
+The Academy science curriculum is designed to prepare students to be informed citizens in a world dependent on science and technology – Academy graduates are prepared to ask critical questions, analyze data, and draw conclusions based on sound evidence.

 Our science students develop their problem-solving abilities and observational and analytical skills in the laboratory.
 Their experiences in physical science, life science, and earth science provide opportunities to pose questions about the environment in which they live and think critically about solutions to real-world challenges.

-Students are immersed in the process of scientific inquiry, whether they’re taking a required physical science course or the Advanced Organic and Biochemistry elective.
-Sixth graders build bottle rockets, conduct test flights, and then improve their design to maximize flight distance.
-There is hands-on learning in every course – sculpting a marshmallow DNA model in biology, modeling plate tectonics with cake and brownies, and identifying an unknown compound in the chemistry lab.
+Students are immersed in the process of scientific inquiry, whether they are taking a required life science course, Introduction to Forensic Science, or the Advanced Principles of Engineering elective.
+Sixth graders build cloud chambers to investigate temperature and pressure differentials, and eighth graders build bottle rockets, conduct test flights, and then improve their design to maximize flight distance.
+There is hands-on learning in every course – measuring plant growth in biology, modeling plate tectonics with cake and brownies, and identifying an unknown compound in the chemistry lab.